music-encoding/guidelines/_guidelines-v4/06-neumes/01-neumesoverview.md

 The following four elements are the fundamental components of the Neumes Module:

- Therefore, the {% include desc elem="syllable" %} element provides high-level organization in this repertoire.
+{% include desc elem="syllable" %} This element provides high-level organization in this repertoire.

 {% include desc elem="syl" %}